The Rabbit Is Me: Production

 The film was based on Manfred Bieler's book Maria Morzeck or the Rabbit is Me.
-It was made in the aftermath of the VI Party Congress of the Socialist Unity Party at January 1963, during which the establishment allowed a measure of liberalization in the cultural life of East Germany.
+It was made in the aftermath of the VI Party Congress of the Socialist Unity Party in January 1963, during which the establishment allowed a measure of liberalization in the cultural life of East Germany.
 Although Bieler's novel was highly critical of the court system, he and Maetzig took care to include several "alibi scenes" in the film that were intended to put the state in a better light and also prevent the banning of the picture.
 The scenes were also meant to present the judicial reforms that took place between 1961 and 1963.

 Reception

-The short era of liberalization ended gradually when Leonid Brezhnev took power in the Soviet Union and introduced a conservative, more repressive course on cultural questions.
+The short era of liberalization ended gradually when Leonid Brezhnev took power in the Soviet Union and introduced a conservative, more repressive course on cultural issues.
 The film, alongside eleven other cinematic works that were deemed politically damaging, was banned by the Central Committee of the SED at its XI Plenum in December 1965.
 It was only made legal again in 1990.
 The banned films were known as "cellar films" or "rabbit films" - the second sobriquet having been derived from the film's title.

-At 1990, shortly before the collapse of the Eastern Bloc, the picture was released for public screening, and presented in the Berlin and Locarno film festivals.
-In 1995 it was elected as one of the 100 most important German films by a group of historians and critics.
+In 1990, shortly before the collapse of the Eastern Bloc, the picture was released for public screening, and presented in the Berlin and Locarno film festivals.
+In 1995 it was selected as one of the 100 most important German films by a group of historians and critics.

 Daniela Berghahn noted that The Rabbit Is Me was unprecedented in its portrayal of judicial corruption, sexual themes and criticism of the East German establishment.